 “I want you to come with me,” my father said.
 I was fifteen and a high school senior at that time.
 He continued, “There is this octogenarian monk I know who is going to give a lecture on business.
 He never repeats his words.
 You also won’t forget what he says.”
 The lecture was organized by a company in India, and the speaker was Swami Ranganathananda, the head of the Ramakrishna order of monks at the time.
-It was only much later decades later that I felt the oddity of a monk being asked to give a talk on business to those who were in business, but such contradictions are part of daily life in India.
+It was only decades later that I was struck by the oddity of a monk being asked to give a talk on business to those who were in business, but such contradictions are part of daily life in India.

 The Swami started very simply, as my father had predicted, never repeating a single word.
 He got right to it and defined business.
 “Business is service.
 You serve others in a unique way that you are able to, and in return for that service, people compensate you out of gratitude.
 Don’t worry about compensation; focus instead on service.
 For if people are truly served, your compensation is bound to come.”

 In my fifteen-year old mind, I remember nodding.
 Yes, it made total sense.
 Why would anyone think any other way about this?
 Soon after, in a dialog with a favorite uncle, I remember discussing the monk’s view.
 He grinned at me and then posed a riddle, “There was a grocery shop near the train station and another one near a bus station.
 There was a third one that was in the middle.
 Do you know which one did the best business?”